Frequently Asked Questions

 How do I know what products you offer?

-All of our products are available online on our online order form which can be found at our shop.
-If you find that the product is “Out of stock” when you try to select it to “Add to cart,” rest assured we are probably making the products to restock as quickly as possible.
+All of our products are available online on our online order form which can be found at order online.
+If you find that the product is “Sold Out” when you try to select it to “Add to cart,” rest assured we are probably making the products to restock as quickly as possible.
 Just please add your email to “notify me” tab and our system will automatically email you as soon as the product is available again which in many cases in within 24 hours.

 Do you accept credit cards?